Abstraxt-AA/Assignment2/README.md

 ## Environment Setup ##

-Early starters of this assignment should get started by running on the 4-core (8 hyperthread) machines in the Myth cluster.
+Early starters of this assignment should get started by running on a local multi core machine in the lab (or personal).
 These machines will suffice for basic development and performance testing.
-However final grading will be performed on 32 vCPU machines that you will run on the AWS cloud platform (see [cloud_readme.md](cloud_readme.md) for setup).
+However final grading will be performed on 32 vCPU machines that you will run on the AWS cloud platform (see [cloud_readme.md](cloud_readme.md) for setup), you can use [Azure](https://azure.microsoft.com/en-us/free/search/?&ef_id=CjwKCAiA4veMBhAMEiwAU4XRr8qGGrln-bdi2Xw3x6eQZD-og9fUwL8bgp2b_gJpoy2rRFJXPkStDhoCapUQAvD_BwE:G:s&OCID=AID2201048_SEM_CjwKCAiA4veMBhAMEiwAU4XRr8qGGrln-bdi2Xw3x6eQZD-og9fUwL8bgp2b_gJpoy2rRFJXPkStDhoCapUQAvD_BwE:G:s&gclid=CjwKCAiA4veMBhAMEiwAU4XRr8qGGrln-bdi2Xw3x6eQZD-og9fUwL8bgp2b_gJpoy2rRFJXPkStDhoCapUQAvD_BwE), or [Digital Ocean](https://www.digitalocean.com).

-To get started on myth machines:
+To get started on a local machine:

-Download the Assignment 4 starter code from the course Github page using:
+Download the Assignment 2 starter code from the course Github page using:

     git clone https://github.com/stanford-cs149/asst4